Złota Góra, Kartuzy County

 Złota Góra is a settlement in the administrative district of Gmina Kartuzy, within Kartuzy County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 9 km south-west of Kartuzy and 37 km west of the regional capital Gdańsk.

 For details of the history of the region, see History of Pomerania.

 There is here every year Strawberry-Picking Festival.
 In the early 1970s, it was decided that, given the abundance of strawberries, a Strawberry-Picking Festival should be organised.
 This is an open-air event which takes place every year on the first Sunday in July.
 The Strawberry-Picking Festival is the big event in Kashubia, with visitor numbers in the tens of thousands, increasing every year.